Role

 Design Process

 The modern workforce is shifting towards more people choosing full time self employment.
 There will be 42 million self-employed workers in America alone by 2020.
 Multitasking is an essential part of modern work life, and especially for self-employed individuals.
-However, multitasking is unavoidable and costly for productivity.
+However, multitasking is unavoidable and costly for productivity.25 mins

 Average time spent on resuming tasks after derailing.